hyperledger/fabric-contract-api-go/tutorials/managing-objects.md

 complexContract.Name = "org.example.com.ComplexContract"
 ```

-You can then set the default contract to be the complex contract by setting the `DefaultContract` property of the chaincode to be the name of the complex chaincode.
+You can then set the default contract to be the complex contract by, in your `main` function, setting the `DefaultContract` property of the chaincode to be the name of the complex chaincode.
 Do this after checking the error value returned by `NewChaincode` or you may get a runtime error as if an error occurs chaincode will be `nil`.

 ```
 cc.DefaultContract = complexContract.GetName()